fermyon/workshops/spin/02-json-api.md

     answers[idx]
 }
 ```

 This code snippet defines a function that can be used to handle HTTP requests for the Magic 8 Ball.
 The function randomly selects one of the four possible answers and returns it as a JSON string.
 This code snippet uses the `rand` crate.
-We need to add this dependancy to our `Cargo.toml` file.
+We need to add this dependency to our `Cargo.toml` file.
 Your `Cargo.toml` file should look like this:

 ```toml
 [package]